When The Yangtze Meets The Hudson: Civilizations Prosper Harmoniously In Exchange

-(MENAFN- Media OutReach Newswire) NANJING, CHINA - Media OutReach Newswire - 20 May 2024 - The Hudson River in the United States flows southward into the Atlantic Ocean, while China's Yangtze River courses eastward into the Pacific Ocean.
+data-text="When the Yangtze Meets the Hudson: Civilizations Prosper Harmoniously in Exchange" data-link=" the Yangtze Meets the Hudson: Civilizations Prosper Harmoniously in Exchange" class="whatsapp">Shar NANJING, CHINA - Media OutReach Newswire - 20 May 2024 - The Hudson River in the United States flows southward into the Atlantic Ocean, while China's Yangtze River courses eastward into the Pacific Ocean.
 Despite their geographical separation, the flourishing Sino-U.S. trade and cultural exchanges have tightly connected these two rivers.
-On April 19, Nanjing, a significant city on the Yangtze River, brought the essence of Chinese culture to New York, a key city on the Hudson River during the United Nations Chinese Language Day event titled "A Journey of Creation, Connection and Harmony" at the UN headquarters in New York.
-This year marks the 15th UN Chinese Language Day, and the theme's emphasis on "harmony" and "connection" conveys the essence of peace, amity, cooperation, and alignment.
+On April 19, Nanjing, a significant city on the Yangtze River, brought the essence of Chinese culture to New York, a key city on the Hudson River during the United Nations Chinese Language Day event titled 'A Journey of Creation, Connection and Harmony' at the UN headquarters in New York.
+This year marks the 15th UN Chinese Language Day, and the theme's emphasis on 'harmony' and 'connection' conveys the essence of peace, amity, cooperation, and alignment.

 Erik Solheim, former Under Secretary General of the United Nations, indicates Zhenghe at the Dialogue as a very strong symbol of dedicated peaceful internationalism.
 Zheng was a mystery from the Yongle emperor, the great sailor started in Nanjing traveled down the Yangtze River into the oceans went to Singapore to Sriranka to Africa, then everywhere but nowhere in war, everywhere in peace to try to get more understanding, more knowledge and bring back artifacts to China, from all these peaceful tips let's make Zhenghe the symbol of the peaceful way we need to interact in the 21st century.